Applying for Financial Aid

 File Your FAFSA for a Financial Aid Offer

-More than 80 percent of our undergraduates receive aid, so your first step after applying to NIU should be completing the Free Application for Federal Student Aid.
+More than 80% of our undergraduates receive aid, so your first step after applying to NIU should be completing the Free Application for Federal Student Aid.
 Our Financial Aid and Scholarship Office uses FAFSA results to determine your eligibility for most types of assistance.

 We continue to process financial aid throughout the academic year, but you’ll want to submit your FAFSA as soon as possible after filing opens Oct.
 1 because some programs have priority deadlines or are funded on a first-come, first-served basis.